makrai/notes/levelt99-spreading-BBS.md

 ##3.2.4.
 Relations to the speech perception network

-* traditionally been an important issue in speech and language processing (see Liberman 1996): Are words produced and perceived by the same mechanism?
+* traditionally an important issue in speech and language processing (Liberman 1996): Are words produced and perceived by the same mechanism?
 * feedforward assumption for our form stratum implies that form perception and production cannot be achieved by the same network
 * some technical, though realistic, assumptions about the way in which